NotAlvin/Argus-Pub/OGL/readme.md

 - **Things to take note of**:
   - Handling of API rate limits, timeout management all have not yet been fully optimized.
   - We can collect statistics on how long it takes Inriskable to return results to minimize the number of API calls required while reducing the waiting time.
-  - Currently if many articles are
+  - Currently if many articles are processed sometimes Python kills the thread due to memory running out.
+This might be something to take note of.
+  - One possible optimization would be to write to a json as the articles are processed then overwrite the article so as to not keep the articles in memory.
+Subsequently the json can be read from and used to reconstruct the full list.

 ### Step 3: Process Articles